 At this point you have rebooted many times.
-After the final reboot, open Device Manager and make sure there are not any components with a yellow exclaimation mark next to them.
+After the final reboot, open Device Manager and make sure there are not any components with a yellow exclamation mark next to them.
 The Device performance & health section in System Settings should not be reporting any issues either.

-After installing all of the required drivers and utilities, I technically had a computer that was in a useable state.
+After installing all of the required drivers and utilities, I technically had a computer that was in a usable state.
 I was able to play games without any issues.
 However, if you want more control of the components in the MSI GS65 Stealth Thin (such as the display’s color profile, keyboard, CPU, and GPU), you will want to install the following utilities found in the Utility section of the MSI Support page:

 - Steelseries Engine 3 - Control the keyboard’s LEDs